 Approximate Weight: Feels normal but very sturdy.

-Powder: Like Ginger said it doesn’t really have the float that the other boards in the NS line that have less camber but we think that if it’s set back all the way and the right size it could have float that isn’t too taxing on the back leg.
+Powder: It doesn’t really have much float centered.
+But we think that if it’s set back all the way and it’s the right size, it could have float that isn’t too taxing on the back leg.
 When set all the way back you can get about 3.75″ back on board which is pretty good.
-We also found that the production models have more rocker between the feet so the board will float better than it did for Ginger.

 Speed: Now even though the flex and dampness rating on the site says it’s more mellow the extra camber and stability between the feet make this board feel faster and more aggressive than you would think.
 It holds it’s speed well in flat sections if it’s well waxed and it’s very “bomb a big hill” friendly.